Special Educational Needs and Disability Information Report

 What support will there be for my child’s overall wellbeing?

-The well-being of all of our pupils is of primary importance and they are supported with their social and emotional development throughout the school day.
-Personal, Social and Health Education (PSHE) is integral to the curriculum and is also taught explicitly on a weekly basis.
+The well-being of all of our pupils is of primary importance and we are committed to supporting their emotional and mental health.
+Personal, Social and Health Education (PSHE) is integral to the curriculum and is taught explicitly on a weekly basis.
+There are also daily mindfulness sessions in each class and children regularly discuss their mental health ‘5 a day’.
 Members of staff, including the class teacher, SENDCo, Deputy Headteacher and Headteacher, are readily available for pupils who wish to discuss issues and concerns.
 Drawing and talking therapy may be used if it is felt that this would be helpful for a particular child.
-Additionally, we may use a ‘circle of friends’ group to promote positive friendships.
+Additionally, we have a Jepeca counsellor available one morning each week for any child who may need extra support.

 In school we have a medical area for use by children who are hurt or unwell and there is a team of staff who are first aid trained.
 Medical support is provided on an individual basis, using a healthcare plan if needed, and specialist training may be provided.